JVDEGCR

 -

-Expand the use cases of JVD token
+Expand the use cases of JVDEGCR token

-JVD is EVM-compatible.
+JVDEGCR is EVM-compatible.
 What does that mean?

 Yes, with the help of native cross-chain functions